-“Sales is calling all the shots.”
+“Sales is calling all the shots on marketing strategy.”

 A unified organization is cohesive between marketing and sales.
 In such an organization, trust, collaboration, and mutual goals will foster productive forward momentum.
 Without it, you will lose output from both sides.